-HAZARD EVENT RISKS LIKELI HOOD ІМРАСТ RISK FACTOR CONTROL MEASURES Deterioration of weather or sea conditions.
+HAZARD EVENT RISKS LIKELI HOOD IMPACT RISK FACTOR CONTROL MEASURES Deterioration of weather or sea conditions.
 Safety boats may not be able to support all dinghies in difficulty.
 Many capsizes.
-2 2 4 For all weathers, close watch on weather forecasts and developing conditions.
+For all weathers, close watch on weather forecasts and developing conditions.
 RO shortens or abandons race.
 Strong wind process, ref Safety Briefing.
 Call coastguard if safety boats become overloaded.
 Tide, strong current, wind over tide conditions.
-Risks of groundings and capsizes Disabled boats can be carried into danger especially near harbour entrance on ebb tides 2 2 4 Towing by safety boats.
+Risks of groundings and capsizes Disabled boats can be carried into danger especially near harbour entrance on ebb tides Towing by safety boats.
 Safety boats assist if any groundings or drifting into danger.
 CG/RNLI assistance if groundings in dangerous conditions.
-Correct course configuration and position safety boats in appropriate areas to avoid boats being swept away Lightning Risk of death caused by being struck by lightening 1 3 3 PRO to consult with Marine Manager or HISC Control.
-For all weathers, close watch on weather forecasts and developing conditions.
-RO shortens or abandons race.
-Craft to return to shore on sight of lightening if possible and wait 20 minutes without lightening before relaunching.
-If return to shore not possible vessels to be inverted and wait on the boat where practicable.
-PRO to make decisions based on assessment of conditions. i.e., location of lightening, direction of travel, location of vessels.
-Communications lost due to distance, interference or equipment failure Loss of control of event and safety on the water.
-2 2 4 All teams briefed on this risk assessment and control measures, and to follow them independently until comms re-established.
+Correct course configuration and position safety boats in appropriate areas to avoid boats being swept away Communications lost due to distance, interference or equipment failure Loss of control of event and safety on the water.
+All teams briefed on this risk assessment and control measures, and to follow them independently until comms re-established.
 Mobile phone contacts lists as back-up.
 Safety boat problems, crew unwell, breakdown etc. Safety boat needs assistance and draws resources.
 Unable to return or function.
-2 2 4 Problem reported to marine office for recovery.
+Problem reported to marine office for recovery.
 Extra safety boat in case crew need to be landed.
 Unsuitable weather conditions before going afloat.
 Many competitors may not be able to deal with the conditions.
-Safety boats may not be able to support all dinghies in difficulty 1 3 3 PRO has current weather forecast to assess going afloat.
+Safety boats may not be able to support all dinghies in difficulty PRO has current weather forecast to assess going afloat.
 Dinghy helmsman has responsibility for going afloat.
 Full briefing to dinghies and safety boats.
 PRO may limit numbers going afloat or move racing into harbour where return is easier.

-1 1 Fog Possibility of lost competitors.
+Fog Possibility of lost competitors.
 Dinghies unable to find way back.
-1 3 3 RO to shorten or abandon race.
+RO to shorten or abandon race.
 Safety boats with local knowledge and GPS escort fleet home.
 Fog process, ref Safety Briefing.
 This to be included in competitors briefing.
 Weather very hot or cold Dehydration, heat exhaustion, hypothermia.
-1 3 3 Briefing on proper clothing, food, water.
+Briefing on proper clothing, food, water.
 Safety boats carry thermal blankets, water.
 Mothership and CB can offer shelter.

-Dinghies or RIBs running aground Injuries and damage to boats 1 2 2 Safety Briefing to include information on local hazards, tide heights and direction.
+HAZARD EVENT RISKS LIKELI HOOD IMPACT RISK FACTOR CONTROL MEASURES Dinghies or RIBs running aground Injuries and damage to boats Safety Briefing to include information on local hazards, tide heights and direction.
 Safety boat activity Injury to RIB crew, or sailors in the water, damage to capsized dinghy or collision with other boats.
-1 3 3 All RIB drivers will be suitably qualified.
+All RIB drivers will be suitably qualified.
 ESO to give safety briefing, ref Safety Briefing Handout.
 All safety team to be present.
-Major incident Fatality or serious injury involving a call to emergency services 1 3 3 Code Red process.
+Major incident Fatality or serious injury involving a call to emergency services Code Red process.
 Detailed in Safety Briefing.
-HISC Control process.
 Becalmed Fleet unable to sail home.
-1 1 1 Towing by safety RIBs, Committee Boats and Mothership.
+Towing by safety RIBs, Committee Boats and Mothership.
 Care when taking long tow into busy channels.
 Dinghy loss of control on slipway Accidents or injuries to sailors or third parties while moving boats to/from slipway and launching or recovering.
-2 2 4 Dinghy owners to be responsible for safe launch and recovery.
+Dinghy owners to be responsible for safe launch and recovery.
 Beach controlled by Beachmaster so slipway is kept clear and well organised.
 Public to be kept clear.
 Enough time for launching / recovery is allowed.
 Dinghies may get lost on way to course.
 Lost dinghies and sailors, fatigue, hypothermia.
-1 3 3 Dinghy fleet given launch window so they and the safety fleet remain concentrated.
+Dinghy fleet given launch window so they and the safety fleet remain concentrated.